Compendium solar spectrum formation: RT basics

-\paragraphrr{Transfer equation along the beam} See \ISSFpage{10}{Sect.\,3.3} for a gentle introduction.
-Here $\tau_\nu$ is optical thickness measured in the beam direction. \ISSFpage{14}{Fig.\,5} treats a spectral line from a homogeneous isothermal cloud with LTE processes, say a galactic \HI\ cloud showing the 21-cm line to a radio astronomer.
-Of my cartoon diagrams this one is most often shown, nowadays as Python animation.
-Appreciate how the line grows or sinks with increasing cloud opacity until it hits the $I_\nu \tis\,S\!_\nu \tis\,B_\nu$ optically thick limit (more formal graph in \IARTpage{42}{Fig.\,3.3} and \ISSFpage{13}{Fig.\,4}).
+\ISSFpage{14}{Fig.\,5} treats a spectral line from a homogeneous isothermal cloud with LTE processes, say a galactic \HI\ cloud showing the 21-cm line to a radio astronomer.\footnote{The version in \RTSApage{36}{Fig.\,2.2} is the most-shown of my didactic {\tt xfig} diagrams (sometimes with sloppy attribution to \href{https://robrutten.nl/robshots/rene.jpg}{R.G.M.\,Rutten}), nowadays as Python animation.} Appreciate how the line grows or sinks with increasing cloud opacity until it hits the $I_\nu \tis\,S\!_\nu \tis\,B_\nu$ optically thick limit (more formal graph in \IARTpage{42}{Fig.\,3.3}).
 Thick isothermal LTE clouds show no lines (as ``black holes have no hair'').